declare-lab/trust-align/trust_eval/docs/custom/README.md

     // F1 of answerable_rec and answerable_prec
     "answerable_f1": 80.0,

-    // Avg of reject_rec and answerable_rec
+    // Avg of refusal_rec and answerable_rec
     "macro_avg": 87.5,

-    // Avg of reject_f1 and answerable_f1
+    // Avg of refusal_f1 and answerable_f1
     "macro_f1": 82.85714285714286,

     // Response correctness metrics